Lipen/discrete-math-course/typst/lec-logic.typ

 == Types of Proof Systems

 #Block(color: yellow)[
   There are many different proof systems for propositional logic.
-They differ in:
+They all prove the same theorems, but differ in style:
-  - How many axioms they have (many vs. few vs. none)
+  - How many axioms they start with (many vs. few vs. none)
-  - What inference rules they use
+  - What inference rules they allow
-  - How proofs are structured
+  - How proofs are structured (linear, tree, etc.)
 ]

 #v(1fr, weak: true)